BrettMoxham/100-Days-of-Code/README.md

 Day 4: Spent more time on the building the gif.
 Failed miserably ![see here](https://github.com/BrettMoxham/100-Days-of-Code/blob/master/HR_total_failed.gif) Still going to power through!
 Going to attempt to follow the code from Jon Harmon - https://github.com/jonthegeek/tidytuesday/blob/master/jon/2019-36/code.R.

 Day 5: Built out the final gif in the current project.
 Really happy with how it turned out.
 Learned a lot, ready to move on to the next project.
+Final gif found [here](https://github.com/BrettMoxham/100-Days-of-Code/blob/master/gifs/HR_race.gif).